The Goa Connection – Chapter 7

 “I have to say you’ve painted a very vivid picture,” the detective said.
 “Let me run over a couple of points again.
 Dan Mapleton sold his boat to raise enough money to spend some time in India.
 Surely that’s out of character and seems an odd thing to do?”

-Mark said, “We all thought so, and then wondered if he was finding it hard to carry on here alone.
+Mark said, “We all thought so and then wondered if he was finding it hard to carry on here alone.
 He missed Katie Barnes enormously and blamed himself for the breakup due to his lack of money.
 So maybe a new start after getting away from it all for a while was his intention.”
 Mark tried to choose his words carefully, not wanting to broach the subject of the treasure hunt.

 “Missing?
 Er—there’s something missing?”

 “Motive.
-Where is the motive?
+What is the motive?
 Why was Dan Mapleton subjected to such awful treatment?
 There has to be a motive, but it seems we don’t have one.
 Even more incredible is the missing girlfriend suddenly appears on the doorstep!
 Amazing—truly amazing.”